OpenModelica/OpenModelica/doc/UsersGuide/source/OM_DOWithAnnotations.rst

 combustion engine.

-In this example the engine can be switched ON and off without penalty, wo the DO can choose both when the ICE must be ON /OFF; and the power it must deliver when it is ON.
+In this example the engine can be switched ON and off without penalty, so the DO can choose both when the ICE must be ON /OFF; and the power it must deliver when it is ON.

 Objective of the control is to minimise the fuel consumption.
 This must